About the Project

 - 3 country-focused Research and Policy Briefs

 Commissioned Thematic Papers

 Country Research Reports

 - Aaron Schneider - Political Economy of Fiscal Bargains in India and Brazil

 - Aniket Bhushan, Yiagadeessen Samy - Fiscal Capacity and Aid Allocation: Domestic Resource Mobilization and Foreign Aid in Low-Income Countries

-- Cécile Cherrier - The Politics of Revenue Mobilization for Social Transfers in Aid-Dependent Countries
+- Cécile Cherrier - The Politics of Revenue Mobilization for Social Transfers in Low-Income Countries

 - Jamee K. Moudud, Enrique Delamonica, Esteban Pérez Caldentey - State-Business Relations and the Financing of the Welfare State in Latin America: Challenges and Prospects

 - Javier Arellano, Andrés Mejía Acosta - Extractive Industries, Revenue Allocation and Local Politics

 - Mick Moore - Obstacles to Increasing Tax Revenues in Low-Income Countries